About the Show

-BBC AMERICA’s critically acclaimed zombie mini-series, In The Flesh, returns for a second season, Saturday, May 10, 10:00pm ET/PT.
+BBC AMERICA’s critically acclaimed zombie mini-series, In The Flesh, is back for a second season.

 Creator, Dominic Mitchell, reignites the world of teenager Kieren Walker (Luke Newberry), a PDS (Partially Deceased Syndrome) sufferer who continues in his struggle to find acceptance.
 The six-parter is a BBC AMERICA co-production with BBC Drama Production North.

 In the cauldron of Roarton, where the living and the undead have reached a fragile peace, Kieren is desperately keeping his head down and squirreling money into his ‘escape fund’ for Paris.
 But in the wider world, fear is in the air.
 The radical Pro-Living Party, Victus, is gaining government seats with a resulting spate of PDS Terrorism linked to the Undead Liberation Army (ULA).

 With the arrival of new and explosive characters from both Victus and the ULA, Kieren’s plans are thrown into disarray as both set their sights on him.
 He’ll find himself caught in the emotional crossfire, making his desire for a quiet life an unrealistic option.